joshstoth/Sincil-Bank-Regeneration-Application/README.md

 # Sincil-Bank-Regeneration-Application
-Web Application using JQuery Mobile and API Calls
+Web Application using JQuery Mobile and API Calls and Local Storage